-Car accidents are bad news: they cause damage to vehicles, they cost money and in some cases they end up with people getting hurt.
-To most people, the idea of staging an accident would be deplorable.
-Regrettably though, it happens.
-And in the current financial climate, instances of this kind of car insurance scam are on the increase.
+Car accidents are bad news.
+They cause damage to vehicles, they cost money and in some cases they end up with people getting hurt.
+To most people, the idea of staging an accident would be appalling.
+However, it happens.
+And in the current financial climate, instances of this kind of car insurance scam are on the rise.

-Innocent parties can find themselves claiming on their car insurance or – in serious cases – injured.
+Innocent parties can find themselves claiming on their car insurance or, and in some cases they even get injured.
 The fraudsters then start their own personal injury claims against the unwitting victim.
-Scams like this cost the insurance sector £1.9billion a year (ABI (opens in a new window), July 2009) and ultimately lead to increased car insurance premiums for all motorists.

-Churchill is working with other UK insurers and the government to stamp out this kind of activity, but we want to make you aware too, so you can try and stop yourself from becoming a victim of this illegal activity.
+Churchill is working with other UK insurers, and the government, to stamp out this kind of activity.
+But we also want you to be aware too, so you can try and stop yourself from becoming a victim of this illegal activity.

-It is important that if you find yourself in this sort of situation and your suspicions are aroused, you do not take any sort of independent action.
-Call us to report the accident and we can investigate on your behalf and liaise with the Police if it becomes necessary.
+If you find yourself in this sort of situation and your suspicions are aroused, please don't take any sort of independent action.
+Call us to report the accident and we can investigate on your behalf and liaise with the Police if necessary.